6502ts/6502.ts/doc/stellerator.md

    The default is auto detection ("auto") and should work fine for the vast majority of ROMs.
 For problematic cases, this can be set to a fixed value.
 Typical values of real CRTs lie somewhere around 30 scanlines.
+ * **CPU emulation accuracy:** Override the accuracy with which the CPU is emulated.
+See below for the different options.
  * **Audio Driver:** Override the audio driver configured in the settings.
 See below for a detailed description of the available choices.
  * **Volume:** Allows to control audio on a per-cartridge basis.